Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Experimental setup

 \subsection{Dataset for membership}

 We use two distinct types of documents, books and academic papers in LaTeX, to evaluate the effectiveness of our methods in inferring the document-level membership.
-For each type, we collect a fixed number of member ($D_{\text{M}}$) and non-member ($D_{\text{NM}}$) documents.
-We train a separate meta-classifier for each document type.
+For each type, we collect a fixed number of member ($D_{\text{M}}$) and non-member ($D_{\text{NM}}$) documents and train a separate meta-classifier.

 As indicated in Sec.~\ref{sec:auditor_model}, we use realistic assumptions for the auditor to collect both $D_{\text{M}}$ and $D_{\text{NM}}$ for each document type.
-Specifically, for the member documents, we use data sources that are typically used for language modeling and are readily available.
+Specifically, for the members, we use data sources that are typically used for language modeling and are readily available.
 For non-members, we leverage the fact that these sources are regularly updated to retrieve the documents that have been added after the time the training data has been collected.
 While we believe these assumptions are reasonable in practice, we additionally ensure there is no overlap by using our exact knowledge of RedPajama-Data~\cite{together2023redpajama}.
 Below we describe in detail how we approach this for each document type.